Re (RMAX) Long-Term Deferred Tax (2016 - 2023)

 - Quarterly Long-Term Deferred Tax rose 1.0% to $51.9 million in Q2 2023 from the year-ago period, while the trailing twelve-month figure was $51.9 million through Jun 2023, up 1.0% year-over-year, with the annual reading at $51.4 million for FY2022, 0.25% changed from the prior year.

-- Long-Term Deferred Tax for Q2 2023 was $51.9 million at Re, down from $52.5 million in the prior quarter.
+- Long-Term Deferred Tax was $51.9 million for Q2 2023 at Re, down from $52.5 million in the prior quarter.

-- The five-year high for Long-Term Deferred Tax was $54.5 million in Q4 2019, with the low at $48.5 million in Q2 2021.
+- Over five years, Long-Term Deferred Tax peaked at $54.5 million in Q4 2019 and troughed at $48.5 million in Q2 2021.

-- The sharpest move saw Long-Term Deferred Tax dropped 16.11% in 2019, then rose 6.76% in 2021.
+- Year-over-year, Long-Term Deferred Tax fell 16.11% in 2019 and then increased 6.76% in 2021.

-- Over 5 years, Long-Term Deferred Tax stood at $54.5 million in 2019, then dropped by 6.97% to $50.7 million in 2020, then rose by 1.21% to $51.3 million in 2021, then grew by 0.25% to $51.4 million in 2022, then grew by 0.95% to $51.9 million in 2023.
+- A 5-year view of Long-Term Deferred Tax shows it stood at $54.5 million in 2019, then decreased by 6.97% to $50.7 million in 2020, then grew by 1.21% to $51.3 million in 2021, then increased by 0.25% to $51.4 million in 2022, then increased by 0.95% to $51.9 million in 2023.